Top Special Education Teacher Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Experience working with children
+• - Experience working with special education students

 • - Ability to work with a team

-• - Passion for the work
+• - Dedication to the job

 What the interviewer is looking for: